Milan Yaksic

 Plant Manager, INTI Pharmacy

-Leading production at Droguería INTI carries a great responsibility.
-What do you consider to have been the greatest challenge in taking over the Plant Management, and how do you manage to maintain the highest quality standards day in and day out?
+1. Leading production at Droguería INTI carries a major responsibility.
+What do you consider to have been the greatest challenge of taking on the Plant Management, and how do you manage to maintain the highest quality standards day by day?

 The greatest challenge has been achieving the balance between operational efficiency and rigorous compliance with quality standards.
 In the pharmaceutical industry, there is no margin for error: every decision directly impacts people's health.

-To maintain high standards, we work on three pillars: well-defined processes, a culture of quality within the team, and permanent control based on data.
-But, above all, on the daily discipline of doing things right, even when no one is watching.
+To maintain high standards, we work on three pillars: well-defined processes, a quality culture in the team, and permanent control based on data.
+But, above all, on the daily discipline of doing things well, even when no one is watching.

-1. In an industry as rigorous as pharmaceuticals, efficiency and continuous improvement are vital.
-How do you foster innovation within your production team without compromising the safety and tradition of such a well-established brand?
+1. In an industry as rigorous as the pharmaceutical one, efficiency and continuous improvement are vital.
+How do you foster innovation within your production team without compromising the safety and tradition of such a consolidated brand?

-The goal is not to change for the sake of change, but to improve without compromising quality or the trust built over the years.
+The goal is not to change for the sake of changing, but rather to improve without compromising quality or the trust built over years.

-In terms of technology, we always keep up to date through our partners abroad and participation in the most important international fairs, with the objective of implementing guaranteed and proven solutions.
+Regarding technology, we always keep up to date through our partners abroad and participation in the most important international trade fairs, with the aim of implementing guaranteed and proven solutions.

-1. As an alumnus of Production Engineering from UPB, which is a fascinating but extremely broad career (logistics, manufacturing, quality, finance, etc.), how did you manage to find your direction and decide that your path was in the pharmaceutical industry?
+1. As a graduate of Production Engineering from UPB, which is a fascinating but extremely broad career (logistics, manufacturing, quality, finance, etc.), how did you manage to find your way and decide that your path lay in the pharmaceutical industry?

-Production engineering is very broad, and at the beginning one does not have total clarity about which path one wants to follow, sometimes it depends a lot on the opportunities encountered along the way.
+Production engineering is very broad, and at the beginning, one does not have total clarity on which path they want to take; sometimes, it depends highly on the opportunities you find along the way.

-There I found an environment where I could develop professionally and, at the same time, contribute to something bigger.
+There I found an environment where I could grow professionally and, at the same time, contribute to something bigger.

 1. Leading the production of a giant like INTI requires very solid foundations.
-In what way do you believe that the level of demand and the comprehensive training of UPB gave you the necessary bases to succeed and take on high management responsibilities?
+In what way do you think the level of demand and the comprehensive training from UPB gave you the necessary foundations to succeed and assume high-management responsibilities?

-UPB gave me a comprehensive training from the technical to the organizational, but above all, it instilled discipline in me.
+UPB gave me a comprehensive education from the technical to the organizational, but above all, it instilled discipline in me.

-Beyond technical knowledge, it teaches you to structure problems, to analyze with criteria, and to maintain a constant level of demand.
+Beyond technical knowledge, it teaches you to structure problems, to analyze with judgment, and to sustain a constant level of demand.
 That is key when you assume roles of responsibility, where decisions have a real impact on the organization.

 1. The labor market for engineers is increasingly demanding.
-Looking back at your time at the university, what do you consider to have been that key tool, knowledge, or approach that you learned at UPB and that gave you a real competitive advantage over other professionals in your field?
+Looking back at your time at the university, what do you consider to have been that tool, knowledge, or key approach you learned at UPB that gave you a real competitive advantage over other professionals in your field?

 The greatest advantage was learning to think in a structured way.

-In production, problems do not come in an orderly fashion.
+In production, problems do not arrive orderly.
 The ability to break down a situation, analyze causes, and make decisions based on data is what really makes the difference.

 1. What practical advice would you give to a recent graduate to help them discover their true vocation within such a broad field?

 My recommendation is simple: do not look for the perfect job at the beginning, look to learn.
-The direction is defined by working, facing real problems, and understanding in what kind of environment one generates more value.
+The path is defined by working, facing real problems, and understanding in what kind of environment you generate the most value.
 The important thing is to start, observe, and adjust.

-Even for those with a high entrepreneurial spirit, it is necessary to learn the day-to-day of a project before executing one's own to ensure success.
+Even for those with a high entrepreneurial spirit, it is necessary to learn the day-to-day of a project before executing your own, ensuring success.

 1. What do you consider to be that soft skill that young engineers forget to develop but is crucial for professional growth?